Who are we…

 Welcome to the Ostomy Support Group – Dayton OH web page.
 We are associated with the United Ostomy Associations of America (UOAA) and are one of hundreds of ostomy support chapters throughout the US.
 As a volunteer-based health organization we are dedicated to providing education, information, support, and advocacy for people who have had or will have intestinal or urinary diversions.
 The group provides moral support through people who have learned to live with an ostomy.
 We welcome ostomates, family, friends, parents of ostomy children, medical advisors, merchants selling ostomy supplies, and anyone who has an interest in making life better for the ostomate.

-Begin at 7pm on the fourth Monday of each month.
+Begin at 7pm on the second Wednesday of the month.

 What do we do…

 As an ostomy support group, we offer moral support to those who are facing or have had ostomy surgery.
 We do this through face-to-face meetings and our monthly meetings.
 We also print and mail a quarterly newsletter providing tips on how to take care of your ostomy, latest information, and schedule of events at our meetings.
 Our supply room is available to any ostomate who cannot afford to purchase supplies.
 Registered Nurses who would like to specialize in Enterostomal Therapy may apply for a grant and ostomate youths between the ages of 11 and 17 may apply for a grant to attend the Youth Rally.